-"Academic or administrative unit" means any office or department of the University.
+Academic or Administrative Unit: Means any office or department of the University.

-"Amplified sound" means sound whose volume is increased by any artificial, electric, electronic, mechanical, or motor-powered means.
+Amplified Sound: Means sound whose volume is increased by any artificial, electric, electronic, mechanical, or motor-powered means.
 Shouting, group chanting, and acoustic musical instruments are exempt from this definition and are not subject to the special rules on amplified sound but are subject to general rules on disruption.

-"Common outdoor area" means outdoor space that is not used for dedicated University business or an event, an educational function, or a research function on either a permanent or temporary basis.
-It does not include the outside surfaces of a University building, surfaces associated with or connected to a University building, a University structure, spaces dedicated to temporary outdoor banners, spaces dedicated to temporary outdoor exhibits, or any other space within the University's limited public forum.
+Common Outdoor Area: Means outdoor space that is not used for dedicated University business or an event, an educational function, or a research function on either a permanent or temporary basis.
+It does not include the outside surfaces of a University building, surfaces associated with or connected to a University building, a University structure, spaces dedicated to temporary outdoor banners, spaces dedicated to temporary outdoor exhibits, or any other space with the University's limited public forum.
 Common outdoor areas are designated by state law as traditional public forums.

-"Event" means something that occurs in a certain place during a particular interval of time; events include but are not limited to guest speakers, exhibits, tables, distribution of literature, signs, and public assemblies.
+Event: Means something that occurs in a certain place during a particular interval of time.
+Events include; but are not limited to; guest speakers, exhibits, tables, distribution of literature, signs, and public assemblies.

-"Faculty member and staff member" includes any person who is employed by the University.
+Faculty Member and Staff Member: Includes any person who is employed by the university.

-"Harassment" means hostile or threatening conduct or speech, whether oral, written, or symbolic, that is not necessary to the expression of any idea described in Subsection 13-204(b)(2); is sufficiently severe, pervasive, and objectively offensive to create an objectively hostile or threatening environment that interferes with or diminishes the victim's ability to participate in or benefit from the services, activities, or privileges provided by the University; and personally describes or is personally directed to one or more specific individuals.
+Harassment: Means hostile or threatening conduct or speech, whether oral, written, or symbolic, that is not necessary to the expression of any idea described in section II.
+E. 4; is sufficiently severe, pervasive, and objectively offensive to create an objectively hostile or threatening environment that interferes with or diminishes the victim's ability to participate in or benefit from the services, activities, or privileges proved by the university; and personally describes or is personally directed to one or more specific individuals.

-"Limited public forum" means the University property, both indoors and outdoors, that is not part of the common outdoor area.
-This includes the outside surfaces of a University building, surfaces associated with or connected to a University building, a University structure, spaces dedicated to temporary outdoor banners, spaces dedicated to temporary outdoor exhibits, residential outdoor spaces managed by University Housing.
+Limited Public Forum: Means the university property, both indoors and outdoors, that is not part of the common outdoor area.
+This includes the outside surfaces of a university building, surfaces associated with or connected to a university building, a university structure, spaces dedicated to temporary outdoor banners, spaces dedicated to temporary outdoor spaces managed by university housing.

-"Literature" means any printed material, including any newspaper, magazine, or other publication, and any leaflet, flyer, or other informal matter, that is produced in multiple copies for distribution to potential readers.
+Literature: Means any printed material, including any newspaper, magazine, or other publication, and any leaflet, flyer, or other informal matter, that is produced in multiple copies of distribution to potential readers.

-"Off-campus person or organization" and "member of the public" mean any person, organization, or business that is not an academic or administrative unit, a registered student, faculty, or staff organization, or a student, faculty member, or staff member.
+Off-Campus Person or Organization / Member of the Public: Mean any person, organization, or business that is not an academic or administrative unit, a registered student, faculty, or staff organization, or a student, faculty member, or staff member.

-"Registered student, sponsored student, faculty, or staff organization" includes a registered student organization or a sponsored student organization under HOP Series SL-SO-PO, or a faculty or staff organization under the Regents' Rules and Regulations, Rule 40201.
+Registered Student, Sponsored Student, Faculty, or Staff Organization: Includes a registered student organization or a sponsored student organization under UTA Policy Series SL-SO-PO, or a faculty or staff organization under the UT System Rules and Regulations of the Board of Regents Rule 40201 Registered Organizations.

-"Room or space" includes any room or space, indoors or outdoors, owned or controlled by the University.
+Room or Space: Includes any room or space, indoors or outdoors, owned or controlled by the university.

-"Student" means a person who is currently enrolled at the University or has been enrolled at the University in a prior semester or summer session and is eligible to continue enrollment in the semester or summer session that immediately follows.
+Student: Means a person who is currently enrolled at the university or has been enrolled at the university in a prior semester or summer session and is eligible to continue enrollment in the semester or summer session that immediately follows.

-"Temporary banner space" means designated outdoor or indoor display area reserved for University persons and University organizations' use, as managed by I&E or the unit head where a University person or organization's temporary banner may be affixed for multiple days as permitted by this Policy.
-These areas are part of the University's limited public forum and not open to members of the public.
+Temporary Banner Space: Means designated outdoor or indoor display area reserved for university persons and university organizations' use, as managed by I&E or the head unit where a university person or organization's temporary banner may be affixed for multiple days as permitted by this policy.
+These areas are part of the university's limited public forum and not open to members of the public.